vipulnaik/working-drafts/the-why-and-how-of-daily-updates.md

   [agree](http://blog.idonethis.com/daria-developer-hates-standup/).

-A dilemma that sometimes comes up is that some subset of one's daily tasks need to be kept private, and therefore cannot be explicitly included in a broadly visible daily checklist.
+A dilemma that sometimes comes up is that some subset of one's daily tasks needs to be kept private, and therefore cannot be explicitly included in a broadly visible daily checklist.
 I've encountered this sort of situation both in my work checklists and non-work checklists.